AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028152408.png]]

-From a distance the shadows look a lot better
+From a distance the shadows look a lot better and less hard.
+If you zoom in you can still see the resolution artifacts of shadow mapping, but in general this gives good results for most applications.

+You can find the complete source code of the example